 My inspiration for this chowder is living so close to the water with an abundance of fresh seafood to choose from.
 The nice part of this recipe is its versatility.
-The first part of the chowder is a rich tomato broth base, and the second part is adaptable to allow you to swap out any of the seafood based on seasonal availability and your own personal preference.
+The first part of the chowder is a rich tomato broth base, and the second part is adaptable, allowing you to swap out any of the seafood based on seasonal availability and your own personal preference.

 Is it soup or stew?
-Early versions of chowder simmered from the New England area: a frugal recipe of pork fat, onions, potatoes, fish, herbs, dry biscuits or flour for thickening, and layered in a pot and cooked in water, with a bit of milk added at the end.
-In the 1800s, the Manhattan clam chowder was notable because it contains tomatoes.
+Early versions of chowder originated from the New England area: a frugal recipe consisting of pork fat, onions, potatoes, fish, herbs, and dry biscuits or flour for thickening.
+The ingredients were layered in a pot and cooked in water, with a bit of milk added at the end.
+In the 1800s, Manhattan clam chowder was notable for containing tomatoes.
 Manhattan clam chowder has been described as "that rather horrendous soup resembling a vegetable soup that accidentally had some clams dumped into it."
-All respect Mr. Beard, but those are fighting words.
+All respect, Mr. Beard, but those are fighting words.
 As a New Yorker and from coastal Long Island, an East Ender, we take our chowder VERY seriously.

-Tomato-based clam chowders came about with the newfound popularity of the tomato in the mid-1800s with the large population of Italians and Portuguese in the New York and Rhode Island region.
+Tomato-based clam chowders emerged with the newfound popularity of the tomato in the mid-1800s, particularly in the New York and Rhode Island regions, where large populations of Italians and Portuguese were established.
 In 1939, Maine legislators introduced a bill outlawing tomatoes in chowder because it is far more of a vegetable soup.
 What?

 Manhattan Style Seafood Chowder, "Hee-ah er wicked good CHOWDAH"!